 Motorslice dominates Steam: parkour and chainsaw at launch

-Regular Studio has made a splash with Motorslice, an indie game that combines fluid parkour, a brutalist world, and a protagonist armed with a chainsaw.
-Its launch on Steam was a hit: it recouped its investment within the first few hours.
+Regular Studio has hit the jackpot with Motorslice, an indie game that combines fluid parkour, a brutalist world, and a protagonist armed with a chainsaw.
+Its launch on Steam was a smash hit: it recouped the investment within the first few hours.
 Inspired by classics like Prince of Persia and Shadow of the Colossus, this title proves that clear ideas and solid execution can still surprise the market without relying on big budgets.

-Motorslice takes Steam by storm: fluid parkour, chainsaw, and brutalist world in an indie that triumphs instantly.
+Motorslice takes Steam by storm: fluid parkour, chainsaw, and brutalist world in an indie that instantly succeeds.

 The technical engine behind controlled chaos 🎮